MilesAngels/miles-angels-meme-generator/README.md

-# React + Vite
+# Meme Generator Created using Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+- This is a small application that fetches meme images, displays it to the DOM, and add text to add more context to the meme.

 Currently, two official plugins are available: